mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 **December 13, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
 See you in Dublin!

 ---
 **November 15, 2022**: I have started my internship in Alexa at Amazon Science in London.
-I am collaborating with Emine Yilmaz and Gabriella Kazai.
+I am collaborating with Svitlana Vakulenko and Emine Yilmaz

 ---
 **July 15, 2022**: Our team participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
 We published the paper ['Unimodal vs. Multimodal Siamese Networks for Outfit Completion'](/files/sigir22_ecom.pdf) detailing our solution.